ljinstat/Fake_News_Prediction/README.md

 # Fake News Detection

-> Fake news is a type of yellow journalism or propaganda that consists of deliberate misinformation or hoaxes spread via traditional print and broadcast news media or online social media. --- Wikipedia.
+> Fake news is a type of yellow journalism or propaganda that consists of deliberate misinformation or hoaxes spread via traditional print and broadcast news media or online social media. --- Wikipedia

 This Fake News Detection competition is a data camp of Master Data Science, Université de Paris Saclay.
 Submissions of codes are supported by RAMP, which is a Data Science competition platform. (https://ramp.studio)